Non-monotonic heat dissipation phenomenon in close-packed quasi-2D and 3D hotspot system: Introduction

-At micro- and nano- scales, the validity of Fourier law of thermal conduction has been questioned in the past decades and the non-Fourier phonon transport can be mainly summarized as following four categories~\cite{cahill2003nanoscale,cahill2014nanoscale,ZHANG2020,chen_non-fourier_2021,RevModPhys.90.041002}.
-The first is the ballistic phonon transport~\cite{MajumdarA93Film}, which happens when the systems characteristic length/time is comparable to or much smaller/shorter than the phonon mean free path~\cite{ju1999phonon,hsiao_observation_2013,chang_breakdown_2008,xu_length-dependent_2014}/relaxation time~\cite{beardo_observation_2021,GuoZl16DUGKS,LUO2017970,zhang_discrete_2019}.
+At the micro/nano-scale, the Fourier law of thermal conduction becomes invalid and the non-Fourier phonon transport is summarized into four major categories~\cite{cahill2003nanoscale,cahill2014nanoscale,ZHANG2020,chen_non-fourier_2021,RevModPhys.90.041002}.
+The first is the ballistic phonon transport~\cite{MajumdarA93Film,zhang_discrete_2019,xu_raman-based_2020}, which happens when the systems characteristic length/time is much smaller/shorter than the phonon mean free path~\cite{ju1999phonon,hsiao_observation_2013,chang_breakdown_2008,xu_length-dependent_2014}/relaxation time~\cite{beardo_observation_2021,GuoZl16DUGKS,LUO2017970}.
 The second arises from small-scale heat sources~\cite{PhysRevB.38.1963,chen1996,ballisticsiliconapl2001,siemens_quasi-ballistic_2010,PhysRevLett.107.095901,hu_spectral_2015,chuang2021graded}.
-When a hotspot with small size is added in a bulk material, if the phonon mean free path is comparable to or much larger than the size of hotspot, phonons emitted from the hotspot do not suffer sufficient phonon-phonon scattering near the hotspot region so that quasiballistic phonon transport occurs even if there is no boundary or interface scattering inside the systems~\cite{ballisticsiliconapl2001,siemens_quasi-ballistic_2010,hu_spectral_2015}.
+When a hotspot with small size is added in a bulk material, if the phonon mean free path is much larger than the size of hotspot, phonons emitted from the hotspot do not suffer sufficient phonon-phonon scattering near the hotspot region so that quasiballistic phonon transport occurs even if there is no boundary or interface scattering inside the systems~\cite{ballisticsiliconapl2001,siemens_quasi-ballistic_2010,hu_spectral_2015}.
 The third is the coherent phonon transport~\cite{luckyanova_phonon_2018,PhysRevX.10.021050,ma2019b}, which appears when the systems characteristic length is comparable to the phonon wavelength.
-The fourth is the hydrodynamic phonon transport, which requires that the momentum-conserved normal scattering is much more sufficient than the boundary scattering and the boundary scattering is much more sufficient than the momentum-destroying resistive scattering~\cite{lee_hydrodynamic_2015,cepellotti_phonon_2015,huberman_observation_2019}.
+The fourth is the hydrodynamic phonon transport, which requires that the momentum-conserved normal scattering to be much more extensive than the boundary scattering and the boundary scattering is much more sufficient than the momentum-destroying resistive scattering~\cite{lee_hydrodynamic_2015,cepellotti_phonon_2015,huberman_observation_2019}. {{So far, the phonon hydrodynamics phenomena have only been experimentally measured in a few three-dimensional (3D) materials (e.g., graphite, NaF) at low temperatures~\cite{PhysRevLett.16.789,PhysRevLett_secondNaF,huberman_observation_2019}.}}